 If you would like to know further about the WhatsApp chat export function, check out this article.
 When it comes to exporting large WhatsApp chats, the export chat might not be the perfect solution.
 You may consider the next two methods below.

 Part 3.
-Export Large WhatsApp Chat on iPhone via iTransor
+Export Large WhatsApp Chat via iTransor for WhatsApp

-By using iMyFone iTransor, you can export large WhatsApp chats easily at once.
+By using iTransor for WhatsApp, you can export all the large WhatsApp chats easily at once.
 Simply follow these easy steps:

 Step 1 Install and launch the app.
-Connect your iPhone to the computer.
+Connect your phone to the computer.

-Step 4 When it finishes the scan, The preview of your WhatsApp data would be shown and it would be exported to your computer once you select the "Export" option.
+Step 4 When it finishes the scan, The preview of your WhatsApp data would be shown.
+Follow the prompts to pick the WhatsApp chats or attachments to export.
+It would be exported to your computer once you select the "Export" option.

 Part 4.
 Export Large WhatsApp Chat on Android via File Manager and WhatsApp Viewer